ysyk2021/revolutionizing-small-business-with-ai-techniques-and-strategies-for-optimal-efficiency/src/chapter-5-2.md

-# Chatbots, virtual assistants, and other AI-powered tools for customer service

 AI-powered tools such as chatbots and virtual assistants offer significant opportunities for small businesses looking to improve their customer service.
 In this chapter, we will explore how these tools can be used to enhance the customer experience.